yannramusat/TPG/README.md

 ### iBench

+We made iBench an optional dependency by providing the input data for each scenario under `output-ibench-data`.
+You can install **iBench** from our [fork](https://github.com/nodejs/node](https://github.com/yannramusat/ibench).
+(We patched the build process.)

 ### Neo4j Installation & Configuration

 We are connecting to a local Neo4j Community Edition instance to perform the experiments.